projeffboy/barebones-website-template/README.md

 - **script.js:** nothing in here - you can even delete this file if your site does not require Javascript

 If you need to use external libraries like jQuery, just manually install it or use a CDN and link it to index.html.

+It's that simple, there's nothing more to it.